Adult First Checks Completed Quickly And Efficiently!

-Formerly known as an ISA Adult First or POVA, the DBS Adult First check is an optional, paid addition to an Enhanced DBS check.
-The Adult First check allows employees who will be engaging in regulated activities with vulnerable adults to start work (under supervision) before their enhanced DBS certificate is completed and returned.
+A DBS Adult First check is an optional add-on for any Enhanced DBS checks that include a Vulnerable Adult Barred List check.
+The Adult First check allows employees who will be engaging in regulated activities with Vulnerable Adults to start work (under supervision) before their Enhanced DBS certificate is completed and returned.

 The Adult First check takes place during stage 3 of the checking process, which usually occurs within 48 hours of applying.